Home » By Course » Desserts » The Perfect Flaky Oil Pie Crust

 • If the edges brown too fast, cover them with foil for an even, golden crust.

-Store: Wrap leftover crust in plastic wrap or foil and refrigerate for up to 3 days.
-Freeze for up to 1 month, then thaw in the fridge and warm baked crust in a 350°F oven for about 10 minutes.
+Store: Wrap unbaked crust in plastic wrap or foil and refrigerate for up to 3 days.
+Freeze a baked crust for up to 1 month, then thaw in the fridge and warm in a 350°F oven for about 10 minutes.

 Nutrition